LOADING ...

 Bắt đầu làm bài nào

-And I lay there in the bunk between ailing belief
+And I lay there in the bunk between ailing beyond

-A weary armful of skin and wasted with pain and grief
+A armful of skin and bone wasted with pain and grief

-My feet were and the lifeless toes were purple and green and gray
+My feet were froze and the lifeless toes purple and green and gray

-The little flesh that clung to my bones you could it in holes like clay
+The little flesh that clung to my bones you could punch it in holes clay

-The skin on my gums was a sullen black and peeling away
+The skin on my gums was a sullen and slowly peeling away

-I was sure in a direful fix and often I wondered why
+I was enough in a direful fix and often I wondered why

-They did not the chance that was left and leave me alone to die
+did not take the chance that was left and leave me alone to die

-Or finish me off with a dose of dope so lost was I
+Or finish me off a dose of dope so utterly lost was I

 But no they me the green-spruce tea and nursed me there like a child